-Polystyrene sulfonates are useful because of their ion exchange properties.
+Polystyrene sulfonates are helpful because of their ion-exchange properties.

 Sodium polystyrene sulfonate is used as a superplasticizer in cement, as a dye enhancing agent for cotton, and as proton exchange membranes in fuel cell applications.

-In its acid form, the resin is used as a solid acid catalyst in organic synthesis.
+The resin is used as a solid acid catalyst in organic synthesis in its acid form.

-In what form (s) does this medicine come?
+In what form (s) does this medication come?

 How should I use this medicine?

-- Oral : The average adult dose is 15 grams taken 1 to 4 times a day.
-Each dose should be mixed in 45 ml to 60 ml of water or syrup.
-Do not mix it with orange juice or fruit that contains potassium.
+- Oral: The average adult dose is 15 grams, taken 1 to 4 times a day.
+Each amount should be mixed in 45 ml to 60 ml of water or syrup.
+Please do not mix it with orange juice or fruit that contains potassium.
 Doses for children are based on body weight.

-- Rectal : the recommended dose for adults is 30 to 50 grams administered 1 or 2 times a day (at 6-hour intervals).
-Doses for children are based on body weight.
+- Rectal: the recommended dose for adults is 30 to 50 grams, administered 1 or 2 times a day (at 6-hour intervals).
+Amounts for children are based on body weight.

-If your doctor has recommended a different dose than those listed here, do not change the way you take the medicine without consulting your doctor.
-It is important to use this medicine exactly as prescribed by your doctor.
+If your doctor has recommended a different dose than those listed here, do not change how you take medicine without consulting your doctor.
+It is essential to use this medicine exactly as prescribed by your doctor.

-Sodium polystyrene sulfonate should not be administered orally to newborns or rectally to newborns with slow movement through the intestines.
+Sodium polystyrene sulfonate should not be administered orally or rectally to newborns with slow movement through the intestines.

 Are there other precautions or warnings for Kayexalate?